Skip Ribbon Commands

 Assessment by a therapist:

 Our therapists will review the assessment you completed in advance of your appointment with you or your support person.
-This information will include your tobacco use history, current use, other substance use, medical and psychiatric illness and other relevant information.
+This information will include your nicotine use history, current use, other substance use, medical and psychiatric illness and other relevant information.
 This will help the therapist develop a treatment plan together with you.

 Treatment appointments with nurse or doctor: